New Releases/Latest News

 Shall We Not Revenge

 D.M.
 Pirrone is the nom de plume of Diane Piron-Gelman, a freelance writer, editor and audiobook narrator.
-In addition to Shall We Not Revenge (Allium Press of Chicago, August 2014) and No Less in Blood (Five Star/Cengage, 2011), she was also a contributor to the award-winning Desplaines River Anthology (2013, Allium Press).
-She is currently at work on a sequel to Shall We Not Revenge, and on a stand-alone novel, The Thief Mother, about a stolen child who grows up and seeks the truth of her origins.
+In addition to For You Were Strangers (Allium Press of Chicago, December 2015), Shall We Not Revenge (Allium Press, 2014), and No Less in Blood (Five Star/Cengage, 2011), she was also a contributor to the award-winning Desplaines River Anthology (2013, Allium Press).
+She is currently at work on Book 3 in the Hanley & Rivka mystery series and a stand-alone novel, The Thief Mother, about a stolen child who grows up and seeks the truth of her origins.